 Brain injuries can be emotionally and financially devastating.
 Families are often forced to cope with the reality of losing the essence of a loved one they once knew, and those injured must juggle recovery with their inability to function at one hundred percent.
 In the meantime, medical bills mount, wages are lost, and households begin to sink underwater.

 While monetary compensation alone can never adequately repair the loss caused by a brain injury, money can help an injured person to seek excellent medical care and make up for lost wages while he or she is unable to work.
 Zervos & Calta understand the serious consequences of brain injuries, and we stand ready to help injured individuals and their families.

 Brain injuries are often caused by major accidents, such as car wrecks or long falls.
-Brain injuries can also arise from the use of defective products, “slip and fall” accidents, boating accidents, medical malpractice, and a variety of other situations involving negligent or reckless behavior.
+Brain injuries can also arise from the use of defective products, “slip and fall” accidents, boating accidents, medical malpractice, trucking accidents, and a variety of other situations involving negligent or reckless behavior.

 About half of all brain injuries in the United States are caused by car accidents.
 The patient is rushed to the hospital and treated as quickly as possible.
 There is usually no way to undo the damage that has already been done; often, the point of treatment is to minimize further damage.
 If things go well, the patient survives and becomes stable.

 Many people think the story ends there.
 Thanks to the hard work of skilled professionals, a head injury victim has pulled through.
 Now he or she can rejoin his or her family and return to daily life.
 As you know if you have suffered from traumatic brain injury, or TBI, being released from the hospital is only the beginning of a long struggle.

 Those who are lucky enough to survive a TBI may experience lifelong impairments which can affect the individual, as well as their family and supportive friends.
 Injured victims should consult a traumatic brain injury lawyer for advice on a potential personal injury claim.